mat-docs/Portal.Site/docs/index.md

 ## Latest News

-### ATLAS 2021-R3 (10.4.3.382)
+### ATLAS 2021-R4 (10.4.4.220)

-_6th August 2021_
+_12th August 2021_

-In this release, we delivered the below new features
+In this release, we delivered the below new features and improvements

-* Support for multiple instances of PGVs with same ID
-* Ability rename index sources in the Session Browser
-* Added new Data point modes in the Scatterplot
-* Implemented service connection setup for external data sources (RTA toolkit services)
-* ADS Standalone installer
-    * Live weather data support in ATLAS 10 through Pitwall Weather Server
+* Decode and Data Source dll support for ATLAS 10 client
-* vTAG Server update
+* Session Browser query performance improvements on large session lists
+* Alarms/functions performance improvements
+* FiA lite licence

 [more news](news/index.md)